Vegetable Garden Resolutions—6 Steps to Success

-A heavy duty hoe is a necessity for larger weeding jobs.
+A heavy-duty hoe is a necessity for larger weeding jobs.
 The Prohoes by Rogue are great tools that are so well made, they will last for years.
 And, for digging and planting, a good spade is a must.
 Of these, the sharp, all-steel King of Spades pro nursery spades is so tough it will last a lifetime.

-Keep your tools clean and sharp for best performance.
+Keep your tools clean and sharp for the best performance.
 A 5-gallon shop bucket filled with moistened sand is recommended for dipping tools in for easy cleaning.
 Handy garden tool sharpeners are also on the market.
 At the end of the season, apply mineral oil to clean tools to prevent corrosion.

 6) Commit to a Time Schedule

 Gardens need committed care.
 Regular scheduling of tasks is required for gardening success.
 Plan to harvest, weed, and water at least twice weekly.
 (Click here for good watering tips!)
 During hot and dry periods and high-growth windows, plan to add more time to assess water and plant needs.
-In no time, your schedule will become habit, your garden will become your passion, and you find yourself there whenever time allows.
+In no time, your schedule will become a habit, your garden will become your passion, and you find yourself there whenever time allows.

 One trick to making any garden a pleasurable oasis is to create a spot where you can sit, sip a drink between weeding.
 Pick up a cheap patio table and chairs, add a sun umbrella, and make space for them in your garden.